Using policies

 Statement order does not matter.
 You can assign multiple custom roles to one member, and each custom role has its own policy.

 Permissions are cumulative across roles.
 If you assign multiple custom roles to a member, and one of those custom roles allows access to a resource, then access is allowed even if other roles deny that access.
-Adding roles to a user can only increase that user's access.
+Adding roles to a member can only increase that member's access.

 Understanding policies